13.2 Transitioning to a New Code of Practice

 If the new release offers metrics compatible with the prior release, offer only new release reports provided customers have access to freely available tools that will automatically generate the required prior release report from an equivalent new release report and meet the requirement that these reports are available in tabular form and via the COUNTER_SUSHI API.

 May choose to support COUNTER reports that include a range of months that span the transition period.
-For example, if the new reporting service compliant with a new COUNTER release was deployed in October of 2024, a customer could request a report for January-December 2024 and receive a single report in either the new release or the previous release (see previous point on the transition period).
+E.g. if the new reporting service compliant with a new COUNTER release was deployed in October of 2018, a customer could request a report for January-December 2018 and receive a single report in either the new release or the previous release (see previous point on the transition period).

-When it is not practical to support a single report with date ranges that span the transition period, the report provider MUST perform the transition on the first day of a month.
-E.g. if the new reporting service was deployed in October 2024, a customer wanting January-December 2024 usage would request January-September 2024 from the previous reporting service and October-December 2024 from the new reporting service.
+When it is not practical to support a single report with date ranges that span the transition period, the content provider MUST perform the transition on the first day of a month.
+E.g. if the new reporting service was deployed in October 2018, a customer wanting January-December 2018 usage would request January-September 2018 from the previous reporting service and October-December 2018 from the new reporting service.
 For clarity, a provider MUST NOT perform the transition mid-month such that the customer is required to run reports on both the old and new reporting services for the same month and merge and sum the results to obtain actual monthly usage.